statphysandml/MCMCSimulationLib/commands.md

 - Finalize appiction wrapper for measure_system, command line support, cluster support and cuda support (currently only pybind and scalar theory like exmaple is working)

 - Include table of how examples are generated
-- Recheck the python part (in particular python_examples and respective data loaders)
+- Recheck the python part (in particular python_examples and respective data loaders) in the application wrapper
 - Clearify ParamHelper support
-- Fix correct pybinding of .cu files
+- Fix correct pybinding of .cu files...
+- Fix cmake install prefix in setup.py... pip install --use-feature=in-tree-build . --install-option='--mcmcsimulationlib-cmake-prefix-path=~/MCMCSimulationLib/install/' -v

+- Set Git to ON in CmakeLists.txt...

 # Useful link for a correct installation of your package

 https://decovar.dev/blog/2021/03/08/cmake-cpp-library/

 -> use: sudo make install

 Alternatively